JelteF/derive_more/README.md

 features = ["from", "add", "iterator"]
 ```

-And this to the top of your Rust file for Rust 2018:
+And this to the top of your Rust file for Rust 2018 and up:

 ```rust
 extern crate derive_more;